-School report cards are issued to students every nine weeks.
+School report cards are available on Skyward for parents' viewing access every nine weeks.
 For questions regarding grades, please contact the classroom teacher.
 The decision to promote a student to the next grade level is based on successful completion of the curriculum, attendance, performance on standardized tests and other testing.
 A student will not be promoted based upon age or any other social reason not related to academic performance.